kubedb/docs/docs/guides/druid/quickstart/guide/index.md

 $ curl "http://localhost:8888/status/health"
 true
 ```
 From the retrieved health information above, we can see that our Druid cluster’s status is `true`,  indicating that the service can receive API calls and is healthy.
-In the same way it possible to check the health of other druid nodes by port-forwarding the appropriate services.
+In the same way it is possible to check the health of other druid nodes by port-forwarding the appropriate services.

 ### Access the web console